techboulnp-gif/Azure-Cloud-Governance/README.md

 ---

-## Phase 3: Pilot Testing & Verification
+## 🚀Phase 3: Pilot Testing & Verification

 ### Step 1: Authentication Challenge Verification
 To verify the end-to-end configuration, I simulated a real-world "forgot password" scenario for a pilot user.
 After navigating to the SSPR portal and providing identification, the system correctly identified the user’s group membership and triggered the **Authentication Challenge**.
 As shown in the screenshot, the user was successfully intercepted and required to approve a notification on their Microsoft Authenticator app.
 This proves that the Entra ID P2 licenses, the SSPR policy, and the MFA registration are all functioning in perfect synchronization.
 ![Authentication Challenge](https://github.com/techboulnp-gif/Azure-Cloud-Governance-Lab/blob/3b1b424d08c95e8d7837848b6b0f79dcc8b73791/phase%203/1%20SSPR%20Verification%20Challenge.PNG)

----

-## Project Conclusion
-The implementation of SSPR for the `IT Staff Manual` pilot group is officially complete and verified.
-We have successfully enabled a zero-trust baseline, provisioned premium licenses, established cost-control safety, and verified the security gate with live testing.
 ---

 ## Conclusion